minecraftnt-minetest/minecraftnt/README.md

 <p align="center"><img src="https://i.imgur.com/xnGs513.png"></p>

-An attempt to recreate Minecraft Alpha (a1.0.0-a1.1.2) in Minetest.
+An attempt to recreate Minecraft inf-20100630-2, retroactively referred to as Alpha 1.0.0, in Minetest.
+(And a1.1.2 later down the line)

 ## [Download Latest Commit](https://github.com/danil275487/minecraftnt/archive/refs/heads/main.zip)

-Requires Minetest 5.4.0.
+The latest and greatest version of Minetest is always recommended (Currently Minetest 5.4).
+To get working sound and music, please run the `fetchassets.py` Python file to download sounds and music as it isn't provided in this source repository.

 ## License
 The code is licensed under the LGPL v2.1.
 Assets that aren't from Minecraft (and are therefor copyright Mojang AB) are licensed under CC BY-SA 3.0.